 Catchment team supporting community action

-The team of four are out and about and getting stuck into conversations about how they can best support catchment groups.
+A passion for rural life, land and water, and agriculture binds Thriving Southland’s catchment coordination team.
+The team of five are out and about and getting stuck into conversations about how they can best support catchment groups.

+Alongside Rachael, is Sarah Thorne, well-known to people in catchment communities as she was the energetic Southland coordinator for the NZ Landcare Trust Southland Farmer-Driven Community Catchment Groups Project.
 “I love working with Southland's Catchment Groups and all the agencies and people that support them.
 I put my heart and soul into my work, and love seeing the real and lasting changes we are making across Southland,” Sarah says.

 If you want to get in touch with the team please click here.